AnishPawar/DSC-Eye-of-God/README.md

 <h3><strong> For Outdoor Navigation:<h3></strong>

 1. Turn on the belt for the app to pair automatically with it.
-2. Run the Flutter Application on your Phone and mount it to a VR headset/in your breast pocket.
+2. Run the Flutter Application on your Phone and mount it to a VR headset.
 3. Press the button on the belt to activate speech input and dictate “Start Outdoor Navigation”.
 4. Dictate your destination starting with "Take me to \<your destination here>".
 5. Follow the commands dictated by the app to reach the destination.